clarena.cl_algorithms.fix

 24

-25 We implement Fix as a subclass of Finetuning algorithm, as Fix has the same `forward()`, `validation_step()` and `test_step()` method as `Finetuning` class.
+25 We implement `Fix` as a subclass of `Finetuning`, as it shares `forward()`, `validation_step()`, and `test_step()` with `Finetuning`.

 26 """